Showing posts with label events. Show all posts

 Mother.
 That's one precious and sweetest word we could hear.
 It's not just a word but brought into action by a remarkable, loving woman.

 The sweetest smile, the warmest hug, the thoughtful gesture, and the selfless love.
 That describes our Mother.
-Someone we can truly lean on; in good times and bad times.
+Someone we can truly lean on in good times and bad times.
 Someone who makes us feel loved and cared for.
 Someone we can depend on.

-Today, the world is celebrating "Mother's Day," and we give honor and reverence to them in a unique way of remembering their most significant role in our existence.
+Today, the world is celebrating Mother's Day, and we honor and revere them in a unique way of remembering their most significant role in our existence.

-This is not just a day of celebration but a lifetime of honoring and remembering.
-Our Mothers, our greatest love who shows us endless love.
+This is not just a day of celebration but a lifetime of honoring and remembering our mothers, our greatest love who shows us endless love.

 © 2020 Del Cusay